aaloy/TLG_AntiJoin2SpamBot/README.md

 /users_add_bots - Enable/disable allow users to invite and add Bots to the group.

 /allow_user - Allow an user to publish URLs in messages.

+/disable_usr - Disables a user, so he can't post links and is considered a potential spammer.

 /enable - Enable the Anti-Spam.